Wolfyxon/lover/README.md

 # Lover
-[Love2D](https://love2d.org/) command-line runner and cross platform builder inspired by Cargo.
+[Love2D](https://love2d.org/) is a open source command line build system and runner for Love2D projects inspired by Cargo.

 [See the wiki](https://github.com/Wolfyxon/lover/wiki).